 There are tons of boat tours to take while you are in Key West, but I wholeheartedly recommend taking a sunset cruise!

 If you are visiting during the summer see if the Jolly Rover II (a sister ship to my family business, the Schooner Freedom) is sailing.
 If they are out on a boy scout charter see if the Danger Schooner Fleet, the Schooner Appledore, or the Fury Catamaran Cruises with live island music are sailing.
+Another great option is the Sebago charters.
 Or you could also try out the America 2.0 – one of the vessels sailed in America’s Cup races!

 If you are visiting during the winter, most of those boats will still be there, but there will be even more options.
 My recommendation for the winter is to sail onboard the Schooner When and If – a 1938 schooner built for General Patton.
 I sailed onboard Schooner When and If during my travels to Salem, MA and it was absolutely FABULOUS!
 Be sure to check them out if you’re in Key West November through March!